mnadeemasghar/bookshop-task/readme.md

-# Bookstore Web Application
+# Bookstore Web Application - Task

-Welcome to the Bookstore Web Application!
-This application allows users to browse books, add them to their shopping cart, and proceed to checkout.
+This project showcases expertise in PHP programming through the development of a web application for an online bookstore.
+It includes essential features such as browsing books, adding them to the shopping cart, and proceeding to checkout.
+The codebase emphasizes best practices in PHP development, including secure database connectivity, efficient CRUD operations, and clear code organization for easy maintenance and scalability.

 ## Installation